dynamodb-toolbox/dynamodb-toolbox/docs/docs/3-entities/3-actions/16-parse/index.md

 Note that:

-- Inputs are not mutated (additional fields are omitted)
+- Additional fields are omitted, but inputs are not mutated
 - The mode `defaults` and `links` are applied
 - Transformations (i.e. `savedAs` and `transforms`) are applied